ZSabakh/IVRadioEditor/README.md

 ## ⚠️ Important Notes

 - **Game Version Compatibility**:
-  - This tool is compatible with GTA IV version 1.0.8.0.
-If you own a legitimate copy of another version, you may temporarily use a backup of the 1.0.8.0 executable in your game directory for compatibility purposes.
+  - This tool is compatible with GTA IV version 1.0.8.0, 1.2.0.43, or 1.2.0.59.
+If you own a legitimate copy of another version, you may temporarily use a backup of the working version's executable in your game directory for compatibility purposes.
 Users must own a legitimate copy of the game to use this tool.
   - Not tested with Episodes from Liberty City (EFLC) - likely won't work
 - **File Modifications**: This tool modifies:
   - Radio .rpf files in `\pc\audio\sfx`